-It may seem like this summer has gone by in a flash and it’s already time for the little ones to head back to school!
+It may seem like this summer has gone by in a flash and it’s already time for the little ones (and big ones!) to head back to school!

 Stuck in the Mud

 From running around the playground to football matches with their friends, mud and grass stains can get anywhere and everywhere!
 For mud, it’s best to wait until it’s dry then remove as much as possible by brushing or vacuuming it away, then place it on a normal wash.
 For grass stains, try toothpaste!
 Rub it into the stain with a soft brush and leave overnight before washing.
+Or, you can try a targeted grass and mud remover for seriously stuck on mud!
 Results are better when you ask fast, (easier said than done, we know!)

 Loose buttons are a common problem, as daily wear can lead to threads fraying and loosening.
 To avoid this, dab a small amount of nail polish over shirt buttons to keep the thread in place.
 It will keep you from digging out the sewing kit week in, week out!

 Your budding artist will most likely come home with a newly decorated school uniform!
 If the paint is still wet, blot it with paper towels and remove as much as possible.
-If it’s dried throughout the day, try applying an alcohol-based cleaner such as nail varnish or hairspray and rinse well before washing normally.
+If it’s dried throughout the day, try applying an alcohol-based cleaner such as nail varnish or hairspray, or a specific paint remover and rinse well before washing normally.

 Stuck on Glue

 From clothes, shoes, carpets and even hair, glue can get over everything!
-The best thing to do is to get a blunt knife and paper towel and gently scrape off the glue before washing them as normal.
+The best thing to do is to get a blunt knife and paper towel and gently scrape off the glue, soak the stain in a specific stain remover that targets glue and wash the items as normal.
 School children are most likely to use adhesive glue, which is safe to put in the washing machine.

 The Dreaded Gum

-Chewing gum stains is what all parents dread!
+Chewing gum stains are what all parents and guardians dread the most!
 It can get onto everything and once stuck can be extremely difficult to remove.
 First, put the item in the freezer and leave it until the gum is brittle enough to be scraped off with a blunt knife.
 If this isn’t possible, place an ice pack (or frozen peas) on the stain until it hardens, then pick off as much as possible.
-Wash in the machine at 40°.
+Soak it with a targeted stain remover and wash in the machine at 40°.

 So there you have it, some easy tips to keep your school children fresh and stain free.
 Now all you have to focus on is getting them out of bed in the morning!